corda/samples/whistleblower/README.md

 We will interact with this CorDapp via the nodes' CRaSH shells.

-First, go the the shell of BraveEmployee, and report BadCompany to the TradeBody by running:
+First, go the the shell of BraveEmployee, and report BadCompany to the SurveyMonkey by running:

-    flow start BlowWhistleFlow badCompany: BadCompany, investigator: TradeBody
+    flow start BlowWhistleFlow badCompany: BadCompany, investigator: SurveyMonkey

 To see the whistle-blowing case stored on the whistle-blowing node, run: